stephendawsondev/Sleep-Healthily/README.md

 #### Fonts

 **Ingrid Darling** is chosen as the main title font for its elegant and inviting appearance.
-It embodies a sense of comfort and tranquility, which is perfectly suited for a sleepy theme.
+It embodies a sense of comfort and tranquillity, which is perfectly suited for a sleepy theme.
 It sets a calming tone right from the first glance to encourage rest and relaxation.

 **Inter** is used for headings.
 It is a highly readable typeface designed specifically for user interfaces.
 Its clean and neutral design ensures that headings are clear and easy to navigate, enhancing the usability of the site.Inter allows for a balance between aesthetic appeal and clarity.